 As an HR professional, I’d say that growth and development are key to expanding your small business or startup as they will help you attract and retain the best talent.

-Of course, that’s not achieved without having a proper performance reviews process in place.
+Of course, that’s not achieved without having a proper performance review process in place.
 The problem is that this kind of process takes a lot of time to put together, but who says you have to carve time out of your day and do it yourself?

 With automation, all you have to do is set up the review questions as well as the dates where you want the review process to launch – once that’s done it’s all up to managers and team members to complete it on time.